← All posts

 Put keywords in the right fields

-App name, 30 characters.
-This is the strongest visible field.
-Use it for your brand plus the most important keyword if it fits naturally.
+App name, up to 30 characters.
+This field is indexed and visible throughout the App Store.
+Use it for your brand plus an important descriptive phrase when it fits naturally.
 A name like "Streaky Habit Tracker" is clearer than "Streaky" alone.

-Your description matters for conversion, but it is not where you should stuff keywords.
+Your description matters for conversion and can appear in web search, but it is not a place to stuff keywords.
 Write it for people.

-Apple documents the product page fields in its App Store product page documentation.
-The exact ranking weights are not public, so treat any exact weighting claim with caution.
+Apple documents these rules in its current App Store search guidance and App Store Connect field reference.
+The exact ranking weights are not public, so treat any precise weighting claim with caution.

 Use competitors to find gaps, not copies